 The "General Purpose" Assay Type (GPAT)

-- the type and format of experimental result files
+- The type and format of experimental result files

-- contextual information about the experiment
+- Contextual information about the experiment provided by a user

-- the definition of summaries or visualizations appropriate for sharing
+- The definition of summaries or visualizations appropriate for sharing